UNMETERED/API/README.md

 UNMETERED.Report - A Tool to Check Address for Available Solutions
 ##
-# Check Address and/or Generate Report
+# Call : checkAddress - Check Address and/or Generate Report

-   Call Name : checkAddress

    Endpoint URL : //ajax.unmetered.io/report/check